 Welcome to the 2-year Pain Medicine Subspecialty Residency Program in the Department of Anesthesiology & Pain Medicine!

-If you are interested in finding out more about our program or resident experience, we would be happy to put you in touch with our resdient representative.
-If you are interested, please contact firstname.lastname@example.org
+If you have questions or are interested in finding out more about our program, eligibility criteria or resident experience, we would be happy to speak with you directly and also to put you in touch with our resident representative.
+Please contact firstname.lastname@example.org

 CaRMS Application Process